lsuxrstudio/xrstudioguides/switchboard/README.md

 ## Troubleshooting

-- Sometimes there are multiuser sessions running that you can’t delete.
-One way to do this is to run the following
+- If you get an error that you can't join your session or the "Joining Unreal Session" popup doesn't go away there may be multiuser sessions already running that conflict and that you can’t delete.
+One way to do fix this is to run the following and then press CTRL-C to exit.

     ```bash
     cd "D:\Program Files\UE_5.0\Engine\Binaries\Win64\”